bihealth/sodar-core-legacy/docs/source/index.rst

 This documentation provides instructions for integration, usage and development of reusable SODAR Core apps for projects built on the Django web server.

-SODAR (System for Omics Data Access and Retrieval) is a specialized project for managing data in omics research projects.
+SODAR (System for Omics Data Access and Retrieval) is a specialized system for managing data in omics research projects.

 This repository containes reusable and non-domain-specific apps making up the